zloirock/core-js/docs/2023-02-14-so-whats-next.md

 One of the main problems with statical analysis-based automatic polyfilling on the transpiler layer is that usually not all files from the bundle are transpiled - for example, dependencies.
 If some of your dependencies need a polyfill of a modern built-in feature, but you don't use this built-in in your userland code, this polyfill will not be added to the bundle.
 Unnecessary polyfills import also will not be removed from your dependencies (see below).
 Moving automatic polyfilling to the bundlers layer fixes this problem.

 Sure, writing or using such plugins in many places is difficult compared to Babel.
-For example, [without some extra tools now you can’t use plugins for custom transforms in TypeScript](https://github.com/microsoft/TypeScript/issues/14419).
-However, there are always options and there would be a desire.
+For example, [now without some extra tools you can’t use plugins for custom transforms in TypeScript](https://github.com/microsoft/TypeScript/issues/14419).
+However, where there's a will there's a way.

 Automatic polyfilling / optimization of `core-js` should be available not only in Babel.
 It's almost impossible to write and maintain plugins for all transpilers and bundlers in the scope of the `core-js` project, but it's possible to do those things: